neutron-org/neutron-docs/docs/neutron/modules/dex/messages.md

 ### Deposit Mechanism

 When depositing into an LP position (`PoolReserves`) a user specifies amounts of `TokenA` and `TokenB` as well as a `TickIndexAToB` and a fee.
 The liquidity is added to the reserves for the respective ticks.
-As a convenience to users, they do not have to know the canonical `Token0` and `Token1` for a pair, instead they can assign pass either denom as `TokenA` or `TokenB`. `TokenA` and `TokenB` along with the `TickIndexAToB` will be normalized according to the canonical [`PairID`](docs/neutron/modules/dex/overview/concepts/tick-liquidity.md#pairid).
-Token0 will be deposited into the `PoolReserves` struct with the matching fee at `TickIndex - fee` and Token1 will be deposited into the `PoolReserves` at `TickIndex + fee`.
+Internally the DEX Normalizes `TokenA` and `TokenB` to `Token0` and `Token1` where `Token0` is the smaller of the 2 alphabetically sorted tokens.
+As a convenience to users, they do not have to know the canonical `Token0` and `Token1` for a pair, instead they can assign either denom as `TokenA` or `TokenB`. `TokenA` and `TokenB` along with the `TickIndexAToB` will be normalized according to the canonical [`PairID`](docs/neutron/modules/dex/overview/concepts/tick-liquidity.md#pairid).
+Token0 will be deposited into the `PoolReserves` struct with the matching fee at `TickIndex - fee` and `Token1` will be deposited into the `PoolReserves` at `TickIndex + fee`.

 `TickIndexAToB` specifies the tick providing the desired conversion rate from `TokenA` to `TokenB`.
 This means that `TokenB` will be deposited at $$TickIndexAToB + fee$$ and `TokenA` will be deposited at $$TickIndexAToB\cdot-1 + fee$$.